rpoleski/MulensModel/developers_board.md

 # Next big tasks - think about the order:
 1. xallarap
-2. full Keplerian motion of the lens
+2. full Keplerian motion of the lens (because 2-parameter approximation is unphysical and is already implemented)
 3. triple sources
 4. triple lenses
 5. astrometric microlensing